Kate Garraway: Finding Derek - lessons to be learned

 The reality is that if you lose the capacity to make your own decisions, and you don’t have a valid LPA or Enduring Power of Attorney (an older style power of attorney) in place, you or your loved ones will need to apply to the Court of Protection for a judge to make decisions on your behalf, or to appoint a ‘deputy’ to make your future decisions.
 While an LPA will cost just £82 to register, applying to court to be appointed as a deputy is likely to set you back close to £1,500 or more in court and legal fees.

-Whilst there has been a recent rise in awareness and in the number of enquiries made about LPAs during the pandemic, recent research by the SFE shows that still only 22% of people in the UK actually have one in place.
+Whilst there has been a recent rise in awareness and in the number of enquiries made about LPAs during the pandemic, recent research by the SFE shows that still only 22% of people in the UK actually have a Lasting Power of Attorney (LPA) in place.

-To avoid these difficult and often expensive legal situations, it’s important to put an LPA in place as soon as possible.
+To avoid these difficult and often expensive legal situations, it’s important plan ahead by having a Lasting Powers of Attorney (LPA) in place as soon as possible.
 Many people do so by themselves or with the help of a solicitor.

-For more information about preparing and registering your Lasting Powers of Attorney, please contact our Wills, Trusts and Probate department for a free consultation on 0208 492 2290 or email us at firstname.lastname@example.org.
+For more information about preparing and registering your Lasting Powers of Attorney, please contact our Power of Attorney Solicitors for a free consultation on 020 8492 2290 or email us at firstname.lastname@example.org.